awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

     }

     private static void standardEncrypt(final String kmsArn, final String fileName) throws Exception {
-        // Encrypt with the KMS CMK and the escrowed public key
+        // Encrypt with the AWS KMS key and the escrowed public key
         // 1.
 Instantiate the SDK
         // This builds the AwsCrypto client with the RequireEncryptRequireDecrypt commitment policy,
         // which enforces that this client only encrypts using committing algorithm suites and enforces